HIV Treatment and Management

 • ↑ bedaquiline possible

 Do not coadminister unless benefits outweigh risks.
-Monitor liver function and ECG for QTc prolongation.
+If coadministered, consider therapeutic drug monitoring and monitor for bedaquiline-related adverse effects, including hepatotoxicity and QTc prolongation.

 Monitor for antimycobacterial activity and consider therapeutic drug monitoring.
 Monitor for rifabutin-related adverse events, including neutropenia and uveitis.